Can’t I Just Take my Kids to Daycare Sick?

 If you’re a provider, and you feel uneasy about a parent bringing a child because they may get the other kids sick, try to do what you would want as another parent in your childcare.
 You aren’t going to build a successful daycare business by letting sick kids come and get the other kids sick.
 It’s super hard to tell parents no, but sometimes it’s best for everyone else.
 Think about that too.

-Daycare sick policy
+Daycare sickness policy

 Here’s a reminder you can use.